shins777/PaLM2-with-Enterprise-Search/README.md

 + Service account for Enterprise Search
 + Service account for integrated logging.

-Service account should have the following access.
+Service accounts should have the following access for each purpose.
 + Discovery Engine Admin
 + Document AI Administrator
 + Logs Writer